-We can assist our clients in restoring liquidity to their operations through the sale of their manufacturing, operating and service equipment.
+We assist our clients in restoring liquidity to their operations through the sale of their manufacturing, operating and service equipment.

 Our first step is to create a program that encompasses all phases of the physical preparation, as well as the advertising and sale procedures most suitable to the specifics of our client’s situation.
-We will discuss with you and your staff all sale preparations and procedures to insure that everyone knows what their responsibilities are and to make all preparations run smoothly.
+We will discuss with you and your staff all sale preparations and procedures to ensure that everyone knows what their responsibilities are and to make all preparations run smoothly.

-We start by preparing detailed descriptions and taking photographs of the machinery and equipment as soon as the machinery has been cleaned; then we begin the preparation of the advertising and promotion of the auction.
+We start by preparing detailed descriptions and taking photographs of the machinery and equipment as soon as the machinery has been cleaned; then, we begin the preparation of the advertising and promotion of the auction.

 We will prepare a detailed inventory of all items to be sold.
 The descriptions will include the name of the manufacturer, the model, capacity, function, serial number, special features, horsepower of motors and any other applicable information.

-We will photograph all items of interest, major machines, as well as lesser items, since all items are psychologically important in producing a large and interested buyer attendance.
+We will photograph all items of interest, major machines, as well as lesser items, as all items are important in displaying a complete inventory to a large and interested buyer attendance.
 All photographs and descriptions will be categorized and displayed in a brochure, so as to create an informative and attractive direct mail brochure.

 Potential buyers are selected to receive a brochure through consideration of many factors, including auction attendance, Standard Industrial Classification Code (SIC), and number of employees.

 In addition to a brochure, we supplement the direct mail program with advertisements in selected newspapers and trade publications.
 We prepare the ads and send camera-ready artwork to the selected publications.
 Timing is important regarding when the advertisement appears before the public.
 The advertisements complement the direct mail program by reaching those individuals within the same company who might not be the immediate recipient of the brochure.
-Newspaper ads also reach those few business people not on our list, as well as, the general public whose interest would be in vehicles, small tools, shop and office equipment.
+Newspaper ads also reach those few business people not on our list, as well as the general public, whose interest would be in vehicles, small tools, shop, and office equipment.
 We allow sufficient time for a potential buyer to inquire about details of the sale and receive a brochure by return mail.
 All advertising directs the buyer to our website www.paineauctioneers.com for catalog, images and additional auction information.

-We will also supply the clerks, bookkeepers, deposit takers, lot callers and auctioneers for the day of the sale.
-Our sales are fully computerized and our bookkeepers use the computers to maintain complete sales records, invoices and current sales totals (even while the auction sale is in progress).
+We will also supply the clerks, bookkeepers, deposit takers, lot callers, and auctioneers for the day of the sale.
+Our sales are fully computerized and our bookkeepers use the computers to maintain complete sales records, invoices, and current sales totals (even while the auction sale is in progress).

-Financial & Finalization
+Financial Oversight & Finalization

 We will be responsible for the collection of deposits and for the final payments from all buyers as detailed in our agreement.

-You will receive full payment approximately 10 working days after the sale along with a full and detailed report of sale.
+You will receive full payment approximately 10 working days after the sale, along with a full and detailed report of sale.
 This report will include a complete accounting of the auction sale, as well as a detailed breakdown of expenses incurred and copies of invoices paid.
 This report will also include a copy of the auctioneer’s original sale catalog, detailing all items sold with their respective prices.

 Timing and distance are sometimes too great an obstacle for some potential buyers to overcome.
-We offer internet bidding as an additional service that allows a potential buyer to bid during an auction sale, via the internet, in real-time, in competition with the buyers that are in attendance at an auction sale.
+We offer internet bidding as an additional service that allows a potential buyer to bid during an auction sale, via the Internet, in real-time, from the comfort of their own office.
 This is a fully interactive bidding system.
-Internet buyers make bids, get out bid, and bid again, in full competition with the buyers standing in front of our auctioneer.
+Internet buyers make bids, get outbid, and bid again, in full competition with the buyers in attendance at the auction sale.

-We will assist you in evaluating the potential positive impact that internet bidding might have on your auction sale.
+We will assist you in evaluating the potential, positive impact that Internet bidding might have on your auction sale.